circinusX1/bunget/README.md

 ### Description:

 BUNGET is a C++ library for Linux which help to write GAP/GATT servers (Bluetooth 4.0).
 It provides abstract classes and methods to create GATT services, characteristics (READ/WRITE/NOTIFICATIONS).
 The library does not require the Bluez, but it requires some bluetooth utilities.
 The library was written from scratch.
 The idea of writing 'yet another BTLE implemetation' came after I spend days and days trying Bluez and Bleno.
 I could not get Blues working programatically and easy.
 Bleno is terible slow and tremendous resource eater, also brings entire java enciclopedia along with.
-So: here is a simple C++ library which uses just a HCI socket and GAP/GATT protocol helping to write GATT services.
+Here is a simple C++ library which I hope would help to write GATT services.
+Be prepared , BTLE is a messy protocol and mobile implementations tend to be outdated and shitty.
+I would recomend to test your environment using arduiuipush app from the store.
+The app is not a BTLE but works fine, because has latest libraies SDK chnages google did for BTLE.
+The you can move and test other BTLE/GATT scanners, which I found not pretty cooperative.

 * Server only: GATT services characteristics, descriptors or beacons.
 * Characteristics: R W I N + Descriptors.